joergschwarzwaelder/hhc2020/Additional/Snowball Game.md

 It seems that the secret for the board layout is hidden in the WhitewashCookie.
 This cookie is used to transfer the game status of the "normal" HTTP world into the Web Socket.
 So the following steps can be taken to win the game on "impossible":
  - Setup Burp suite to intercept your traffic to the Snowball game
  - Open two browser tabs with the Snowball game start page (to get the achievement the first tab has to be the in-game Snowball game).
  - On tab 1: Start the game on "impossible".
-When you see the HTTP request for establishing the Game panel `/game`, take note of the value of the `WhitewashCookie` like:
+When you see the HTTP request for establishing the Game panel `/game` in Burp suite, take note of the value of the `WhitewashCookie` like:
 ```
 WhitewashCookie=.eJyVUctugzAQ_BeffVgbcCzOtEqlqoc2NysHK3EaJCARhINV9d9rBkIeSinVSiN7dlizM18sy3e7fNMWJ89S4uypcqV_tf7QnlhqDPG-BArnNR_Zq5rFXk8QI_OYpT9Z-oUVY0392XrY9WOfH5tuVaO5ClrNE2AMjIAyqI2JwSVABVwE7DqEG-FLClN6tYBaQC3ARXgh7hTh-ec6d9W2eOD2fF_nbMqN-Ad7mzhmT8y983rK7fO6F8PVYGUCVMAFUMMuCU6iL6GVIZCucx9SzxFu4iYyQggEw1dtXbGUHQvrXc34cHjJArdsP_fvtmoOZVb7ZmsLN_bfbOmCQkoVJaR1HLHvH9LexR0.X-tZMQ.cIwH76HVoT1cll7VMVZo1Nux3Uk
 ```